SAP/fosstars-rating-core/docs/oss/security/apache/openwhisk-package-cloudant.md

           Value:........0.00  out of 10.00
           Confidence:...10.00 out of 10.00
           Based on:...2 features:
-              A set of package managers:.......GRADLE, NPM, YARN If a project uses nohttp tool:...false
+              A set of package managers:.......NPM, YARN, GRADLE If a project uses nohttp tool:...false

           Sub-score:....How a project addresses issues reported by LGTM